stfc/PSyclone/tutorial/practicals/LFRic/single_node/2_openacc/README.md

 You should see an `ENTER DATA` directive with a large number of `copyin` variables.
 As there are structures, PSyclone adds both the name of the structure and the contents of the structure, which is needed by OpenACC (effectively doing a manual deep copy).
-Notice the error in the list ... we accidentally include the constant value `0.0_r_def`.
-Ignoring any bugs! it is much simpler, less error prone and more maintainable to have the computer generate such a list rather than the HPC expert.
+Have you noticed an error in the list of variable?
+We accidentally include the constant value `0.0_r_def`.
+Ignoring any bugs(!) it is much simpler, less error prone and more maintainable to have the computer generate such a list rather than the HPC expert.

 ## More efficient code ##